alexcfv/url-shorter-bot/README.md

 This is a learning project demonstrating interaction with the Telegram Bot API, Supabase, caching, HTTP, and context.
 It includes interesting implementations such as passing `telegram_id` into the context via middleware and interacting with it afterward,
 a simple request limiter, and most importantly — service architecture built using the Dependency Injection (DI) pattern.
-(Project is still in development, so some issues may be present)

 # 🔗 URL Shortener Telegram Bot